SDarkMagic/cursed-titanfall-docs/docs/modules/Titans.md

 - The tempered plating kit now provides scorch with shield regeneration when standing in your own fire. **Please note:** You can still take damage from your incendiary traps explosion if using them to recharge shields.
 This explosion has a hitbox at both the start and end of the traps burn time
 ### Northstar
 - The hover movement speed that was previously provided by the viper thruster's kit is now the default movement speed when using hover
-- Viper thrusters now converts the hover ability into a toggle with a max flight time of 30 seconds. **WARNING** Currently there is a known bug where using flight core while having this kit equipped will cause you to get stuck in the hover state.
-This means that you cannot disembark from your titan or return to the ground.
-At the current time, it is recommended you do not run this kit since the only way to disembark your titan is now to force eject.
+- Viper thrusters now converts the hover ability into a toggle with a max flight time of 30 seconds.
 ### Ronin
 - The thunderstorm kit now additionally gives ronin an arc field similar to what the arc titans from frontier defense have
 - Performing an execution on an enemy titan as ronin will now give the player performing the execution a battery upon completion, similar to how monarch's energy thief kit works